 myMatrixx Statehouse Watch

 Welcome to the new myMatrixx Statehouse Watch.
 Here, we will be featuring current policy developments in workers’ compensation impacting pharmacy in states across the country.
 Since workers’ compensation is heavily regulated by the individual states, myMatrixx has been active in this process since we were first established.
-We will be sharing regular new policy updates and insights during the year with our interactive map and commentary on items of interest impacting the PBM Workers’ Compensation market.
+We will be sharing regular new policy updates, workers' compensation laws and and insights during the year with our interactive map and commentary on items of interest impacting the PBM Workers’ Compensation market.
 To the extent workers' compensation is within the scope of any of these state laws, changes could be required to plan design and/or management.

 Explained — what is the difference between regulation and legislation?